vlang/v/doc/docs.md

 (see [Pure functions by default](#pure-functions-by-default) for details).

-For consistency across different code bases, all variable and function names must use the `snake_case` style, as opposed to type names, which must use `PascalCase`.
+For consistency across different code bases, all variable and function names must use the `snake_case` style, as opposed to type and enum names, which must use `PascalCase`.

 ### Mutable variables